cabforum/smime/SBR.md

 For CA Key Pairs that are either

-  1. used as a CA Key Pair for a Root CA Certificate or
+  1. used as a CA Key Pair for a Root CA Certificate; or
   2. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA,

 the CA SHALL:

-1. prepare and follow a Key Generation Script,
+1. prepare and follow a Key Generation Script;
-2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process, and
+2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process; and
 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.

 For other CA Key Pairs that are for the operator of the Root CA or an Affiliate of the Root CA, the CA SHOULD:

-1. prepare and follow a Key Generation Script and
+1. prepare and follow a Key Generation Script; and
-2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process.
+2. either (i) have a Qualified Auditor witness the CA Key Pair generation process, or (ii) video-record the entire CA Key Pair generation process for review by its Qualified Auditor.

 In all cases, the CA SHALL: